Strength in Numbers (24-7 Spyz album)

-Strength in Numbers is an album by 24-7 Spyz.
-It is the only album to feature Jeff Brodnax, who replaced original vocalist P. Fluid in 1991.
+Strength in Numbers is the third studio album by American rock band 24-7 Spyz, released on July 7, 1992, by East West Records.
+It is the band's only album to feature Jeff Brodnax, who replaced original vocalist P. Fluid in 1991.
 On their third effort, the Spyz concentrate on simpler and more direct songwriting.
-The album has been described as a hard rock album with elements of heavy metal, funk, New York hardcore, R&B, jazz and reggae.

 The Seattle grunge movement overpowered the music industry in 1992, leaving the Spyz without a record contract or media attention in the midst of their creative peak.

 After the release of the album, the Spyz would take a break before reforming their classic lineup in 1995.

-Like many 24-7 Spyz albums, this recording is out of print but this album is available on streaming platforms.
+Like many 24-7 Spyz albums, this recording is out of print, but this album is available on streaming platforms.

+Musical style

+Musically, Strength in Numbers has been described as a hard rock album with elements of metal, funk, New York hardcore, R&B, jazz, and reggae.